malichao/Software-Testing/README.md

-# Software-Testing
+# Test Reduction

-This project is a course project of Software Test.
-In this poject we want to study the techniques for test cases reduction.Specifically,greedy algorithm and integer linear programming(ILP) are used to perform test case reduction.
+A Study of Greedy and ILP Techniques in Test Reduction

+###Overview
+In this project we studied the techniques used in test reduction,specifically greedy and linear programming(ILP) algorithm.
+We applied these algorithms in 20 opensource Java projects and the experiment showed that they were really efficient in detecting redundant test cases.

 ###Greedy Algorithm

 A greedy algorithm is an algorithm that follows the problem solving heuristic of making the locally optimal choice at each stage with the hope of finding a global optimum.
 In many problems, a greedy strategy does not in general produce an optimal solution, but nonetheless a greedy heuristic may yield locally optimal solutions that approximate a global optimal solution in a reasonable time.
 In test reduction,it iteratively selects test cases that maximizes the code coverage until all the statements are covered.